Sleep Apnea Awareness Month

 Yes.
 By guiding jaw development and supporting nasal breathing, airway dentistry helps reduce obstructions that interrupt sleep.

-What age is best to begin treatment?
+At what age is it best to begin treatment?

 Ages 3–12 are ideal because the bones and airway are still developing, making early guidance highly effective.

-At Bridge Creek Dental, we believe proper breathing is the foundation of whole-body health.
+We at Bridge Creek Dental believe proper breathing is the foundation of whole-body health.
 Our team uses advanced technology and airway-focused care to help children thrive, awake and asleep.
+Schedule a pediatric airway consultation today to give your child the restful sleep and healthy future they deserve.

 Support Your Child’s Sleep and Health